symbol/symbol-docs/source/sdk/development.rst

 Particular decisions to consider:

 -  ``uint64`` support: meanwhile `Java supports big numbers <https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html>`_, for example JavaScript doesn't.
 The JavaScript SDK has a custom class to handle the `uint64 types <https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/model/UInt64.ts>`_.
 If your language supports ``uint64`` use that implementation instead.
--  API conversions: The API returns the data sometimes compressed, you might need to convert those types for the user.
+-  API conversions: Sometimes, the data returned by API is compressed, you might need to convert those types for the user.
 -  `Namespace <https://github.com/nemtech/nem2-sdk-java/blob/master/src/main/java/io/nem/sdk/model/namespace/NamespaceId.java>`_ ID:  At creation time you add the string name, but when you receive the Namespace from the network, it comes in formatted as ``uint64`` ID.
 A specific endpoint returns the Namespace ``string`` name.